 - The chance of an infection by reuse in another child is eliminated as these do not touch the infant to read the temperature

 - They can be used while the child is playing or even sleeping and takes only a sweep across the forehead.

-- You can buy infrared thermometers from websites from where you buy stethoscope online
+- You can buy infrared thermometers online from websites such as Smart Medical Buyer.

 - They can be synced with a smartphone app to record the readings and keep a tab on the progress of the infant’s health.

 Though Infrared thermometers are more expensive than other types, the added cost is well worth the convenience and safety.